Publication Ethics and Code of Conduct

 • Confidentiality: Maintain confidentiality throughout the review process.

-• Conflicts of Interest: Recuse from handling manuscripts where conflicts exist; ensure disclosure of competing interests.
+• Conflicts of Interest: Recuse themselves from handling manuscripts where conflicts exist; ensure disclosure of competing interests.

 • Investigations: Respond promptly to allegations of misconduct and refer cases to institutions when necessary.